ofcrav2/omtk/omtk/warm_up/README.md

 * Sides Officiers can declare their side as ready.
 Once both are, the warmup is canceled, and another small one (30s) is started.
 This is useful for long warmups used for briefings, the mission can start as soon as both sides are ready, no need to wait until the end of the warmup
 * At the end, there is a *hint* message:
       GO GO GO !!!
-* All vehicles are unlocked.
+* All vehicles have their fuel given back.
 * All human players are now vulnerable